How to deal with a drug addict daughter?

 Types of Treatment Programs Available

 The National Institute on Drug Abuse lists some types of treatment programs that are available for drug addiction.
-These programs range from long-term rehabilitation in New Jersey to New Jersey inpatient drug rehab centers to outpatient drug rehab.
+These programs range from long-term rehabilitation inpatient drug rehab centers to outpatient drug rehabs New Jersey.
 Each of these treatment options has benefits.
 You will need to explore all of these options to decide what is best for your daughter.

 Long-Term Residential Drug Treatment Programs